owlbarn/tutorial/book/core-opt/README.md

 in OCaml.
 By utilising the functors in OCaml, a same C implementation can be applied on multiple number types.

-## Operation Optimisation
+## Optimisation Techniques

-In the previous section, I have shown several DNN applications and how they can be constructed from basic operations in the library.
+We try to apply multiple techniques if possible.

+Show some optimisation techniques at the C level, and demonstrate their effect.
+It does not have to perform better than every one.

 In this section, I choose representative operations.
 I compare their performance in different numerical libraries: Owl, NumPy, and Julia.
 The purpose is two-fold: first, to bring insight into the low-level structure design; second, to demonstrate the possible optimisations in implementing these